|

 For the purpose of achieving

-mutual understanding and making a firm friendship with foreign students
+mutual understanding and making a firm friendship with foreign students,

 we engage in the following activities;

-- Holding a two-week program
+- Holding a two-week programme twice a year

-includes sightseeing, company visits, experiencing Japanese tradition,
+programme includes such as sightseeing, company visits,

-international cooking, short trips, parties and lots more!
+trips, parties and lots more!

 - Sending Keio students to International

-welfare organization of Keio University.
+I.I.R. as a public welfare organisation of Keio University.

 - Keeping contact with affiliated student